Multidimensional thermodynamic potential for descriptions of ultrathin lubricant film melting between two atomically smooth surfaces: The effect of velocity and shear melting

-At zero velocity shear stress is equal to zero, the excess volume $f$ decreases, lubricant here solidifies slowly due to the compressing by walls.
-When the system begins motion ($V_1\ne 0$), lubricant begins to melt under the action of growing stresses $\sigma_{ij}^e$, and the excess volume increases here.
-When $f$ arrives at a value $f=f_{liq}$, lubricant melts totaly, and as relaxation time in (\ref{e_ij_solid}) becomes much smaller, stresses begin to relax.
-Here lubricant begins to solidify again, because it is supported by elastic stresses in the molten state.
-When it solidifies totally ($f=f_{sol}$), due to the increase in relaxation time in (\ref{e_ij_solid}) the parameter $f$ increases again, while it does not attain value $f_{liq}$, and a process repeats oneself again.
-According to this, the periodic interrupted ($stick-slip$) mode of melting/solidification sets in.
-It should be noted that at $V=V_1$ the excess volume at once begins to decrease at exceeding the value $f_{liq}$, and at solidification and achievement $f=f_{sol}$ it decreases some time yet, and it only increases after.
-It is related to that for an increase in $f$ some minimum value of stresses is needed, and because velocity is small, it value, according to (\ref{e_ij_solid}), increases slowly.
-Therefore, after solidification the excess volume can decrease during some time, while the proper value of stresses is not attained.
-At increase in velocity to the value $V=V_2$ frequency of stiction spikes increases due to that at this velocity stresses rapidly increase in the system.
-Accordingly, lubricant melts rapidly, and for the same interval of time the system has time for accomplishing the more amount of transitions from melting to solidification.
-Frequency of peaks decreases again with the more increase in velocity $V=V_3$.
-It takes a place due to that at high velocity in equation (\ref{e_ij_solid}) the stresses relax to the greater stationary value at which lubricant slower solidifies.
-Thus, the dependence $\sigma_{ij}^e(t)$ has a long kinetic sections with $\sigma_{ij}^e=\rm const$.
-The excess volume increases during some time in this mode at exceeding $f>f_{liq}$ and then it begins to decrease.
-At further increase in shear velocity $V=V_4$ the interrupted mode disappears, and the kinetic mode of friction of the liquid-like lubricant sets in with the value of friction force $F_k$.
-It takes place because with the value of velocity more than critical one $V>V_c$ in lubricant stress $\sigma_{ij}^e$ arises that sufficient for providing value $f>f_{sol}$ at which lubricant can not solidify.
-Let us note that at increase in velocity the values of stresses grow on dependence $\sigma_{ij}^e(t)$ corresponding to the kinetic mode of friction with force $F_k$.
-This fact comports with offered before by a mechanistic model \cite{Carlson}.
-Thus, at the increase in velocity at first frequency of stiction spikes increases, then decreases due to appearance of long kinetic sections, and at exceeding the critical value of velocity $V>V_c$ the mode of $stick-slip$ disappears.
-The described behavior well agrees with experimental results shown in fig.~3.
+When the system begins motion ($V_{ij}=V_1\ne 0$), the lubricant begins to melt under the action of growing stresses $\sigma_{ij}^{\rm e}$, and the excess volume increases here.
+When $f$ reaches the value $f=f_{\rm liq}$, the lubricant melts totaly, and since the relaxation time in~(\ref{e_ij_solid}) becomes much smaller, the stresses begin to relax.
+Here the lubricant begins to solidify again, because the lubricant is supported by the elastic stresses in the molten state.
+When it solidifies totally ($f=f_{\rm sol}$), due to the increase in the relaxation time in~(\ref{e_ij_solid}), the parameter $f$ increases again, while it does not reach the value $f_{\rm liq}$, and the process is reiterated again.
+According to this, the periodic interrupted (\textit{stick-slip}) mode of melting/solidification sets in.
+It should be noted that at $V_{ij}=V_1$ the excess volume at once begins to decrease at exceeding the value $f_{\rm liq}$, while at solidification and reaching $f=f_{\rm sol}$ it still decreases during some time, and only then it starts to increase.
+This is because some minimum value of stresses is needed for an increase in $f$, and since the velocity is small, this value, according to~(\ref{e_ij_solid}), slowly increases.
+Therefore, after solidification, the excess volume can decrease during some time, while the proper value of stresses is attained.